nwjs/nw.js/docs/For Developers/Building NW.js.md

 is_component_ffmpeg=true
 target_cpu="x64"
 ````
-We support component build: `is_component_build = true` for faster development cycle
+We support component build: `is_component_build = true` for faster development cycle.
+It should be used when you are trying to build debug version.

 See the upstream documentation for the mapping between GN and GYP flags: https://chromium.googlesource.com/chromium/src/+/master/tools/gn/docs/cookbook.md#Variable-mappings